Nissan Motor : Honda to close British car plant as Brexit looms | MarketScreener

 'DEVASTATING DECISION'

-Some 1,000 Japanese firms are based in Britain, employing around 140,000 people, and have invested about £60 billion, according to the Japanese embassy in London.
+Some 1,000 Japanese firms are based in Britain, employing around 140,000 people, and have invested about 60 billion pounds ($78 billion), according to the Japanese embassy in London.

 Nissan, Toyota and Honda were encouraged to come to Britain in the 1980s as a pro-business gateway to the EU and have helped turn around an ailing domestic car industry.